xdite/tx_nlp/README.md

 ## Code of Conduct

-Everyone interacting in the TxOcr project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tx_ocr/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the TxNlp project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tx_nlp/blob/master/CODE_OF_CONDUCT.md).